Nationalist Clubs: Origins (1888)

-Preparation for the first Nationalist Club had begun early in the summer of 1888 with a letter from Cyrus Field Willard, a labor reporter for the Boston Globe who had been moved by Bellamy's vision of the future.
-Willard wrote directly to the author, asking for Bellamy's blessings for the establishment of "an association to spread the ideas in your book."
-Bellamy had responded to Willard's appeal positively, urging him in a July 4 letter:
+A political movement emerged, dedicated to making Bellamy's utopian vision a practical reality—the so-called "Nationalist Movement."
+In the summer of 1888.
+Cyrus Field Willard, a labor reporter for the Boston Globe wrote to Bellamy, asking for his blessings for the establishment of "an association to spread the ideas in your book."

+Bellamy responded to Willard's appeal positively, urging him in a July 4 letter:

 Go ahead by all means and do it if you can find anyone to associate with.
 No doubt eventually the formation of such Nationalist Clubs or associations among our sympathizers all over the country will be a proper measure and it is fitting that Boston should lead off in this movement.

+Willard founded a small Nationalist discussion group.

-No formal organization immediately followed based upon Willard's efforts, however, and it was not until early September that an entity known as the "Boston Bellamy Club" independently emerged, with Charles E. Bowers and Civil War General Arthur F. Devereux playing the decisive organizing role.
-This group issued a public appeal on September 18, 1888, a short document which declared there to be "no higher, grander or more patriotic cause for men to enlist in than one for the elevation of their fellow man" and stated that "Edward Bellamy in his great work, Looking Backward, has pointed out the way by which the elevation of man can be attained."
+Then in early September an entity known as the "Boston Bellamy Club" emerged separately, with Charles E. Bowers and former Civil War General Arthur F. Devereux playing the decisive organizing role.
+This group issued a public appeal on September 18, 1888.
+The short document declared there to be "no higher, grander or more patriotic cause for men to enlist in than one for the elevation of their fellow man" and stated that "Edward Bellamy in his great work, Looking Backward, has pointed out the way by which the elevation of man can be attained."